ParsaMehdipour/Intro-To-Memento-Design-Pattern/README.md

 Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

-# There are multiple implementations of the Mementoo design pattern
+# There are multiple implementations of the Memento design pattern

 <b> Implementation based on nested classes </b>